 Students were asked several additional questions with respect to their general experiences at the College.
 Their responses are shown below.

 Satisfaction with Education

-The majority of respondents (90%) were either "very satisfied" or "satisfied" with their education at Yukon College.
+The majority of respondents (95%) were either "very satisfied" or "satisfied" with their education at Yukon College.
+The following graph indicates the full range of responses.